If you are considering a new range hood, you have probably heard the term “ducted” thrown around a lot. But what is a ducted range hood?

 1. It is not possible in every kitchen

-If you don’t have the room in your walls or ceilings for ducting, you’ll have to make room.
-That may involve making holes in walls, ceilings, and other areas of your home, which can be time-consuming, and very expensive!
+If you don’t have room in your walls or ceilings for ducting, you’ll have to make room.
+Unfortunately, that may involve making holes in walls, ceilings, and other areas of your home, which can be time-consuming and very expensive!

 2. Ductwork is an extra expense

-Like I said if you don’t already have the ducting in place, configuring your kitchen for a ductless hood can be very expensive.
-And ductwork installation service fees will also need to be factored in your budget.
+As I said, configuring your kitchen for a ductless hood can be very expensive if you don’t already have the ducting in place.
+And ductwork installation service fees will also need to be factored into your budget.